robert-marik/resistograph_meets_tomograph/docs/talk.md

 # Summary

-- Resistograph and tomograph are complementary tools for tree stem inspection
+- Resistograph and tomograph are complementary tools for tree inspection

 <div class="box-adv">

-- A Python library was developed to simplify data interpretation
+- A Python library was developed to enhance data interpretation
 - GUI is possible with Streamlit
+- Coding can be done with AI support
 - Installation can be simplified and repeated with Docker

 </div>